Places in Aldershot and Farnborough where you can go to keep warm and socialise.

 Meeting point, Christ Church

 Every first Thursday of the month, 10am to 11.30am.
 An opportunity to meet and chat over coffee and cake.

 Address: Christ Church, Cove Road, Farnborough, GU14 0EX

 Altogether, Farnborough Baptist Church

 Drop in for coffee, conversation, games and crafts.

 Every Friday from 11am to early afternoon.
 Stay for soup lunch around midday.

 Address: Farnborough Baptist Church, Queens Road, North Camp, GU14 6DX

 How to set up a warm space

-If you would like to set up a warm space in the community, CILIP, the library and information association, has produced a guide called A warm welcome, to help guide you through the process.
+To help guide you through the process of setting up a warm space in the community, CILIP, the library and information association, has produced a guide called A warm welcome.

 Hampshire County Council is also offering help with funding for warm spaces through Leader's community grants.